TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 Nothing
 ```

-`Maybe` is commonly used in places where the error is obvious, such as in map lookup (where `Nothing` implies non-existence).
+`Maybe` is used in other places where the error is obvious, such as in map lookup (where `Nothing` implies non-existence).

 `Either` is similar, but is defined over two type parameters.